AnirudhBhat/NASA-pictures-app/README.md

 ## Architecture

 I have used MVI architecture for this app.
-Unidirection data flow helps and makes writing unit tests a breeze.
+Unidirection data flow helps and makes writing unit tests a breeze. <br>
+Since the data was static json file, i have used `Interceptor` from `Retrofit` to mock the network request.

 <br>